apache/sedona/docs/community/publish.md

 # Make a Sedona release

-This page is for Sedona PPMC to publish Sedona releases.
+This page is for Sedona PMC to publish Sedona releases.

-You can read ASF guidelines: 1.
-ASF Incubator Distribution Guidelines: https://incubator.apache.org/guides/distribution.html 2.
-ASF Release Guidelines: https://infra.apache.org/release-publishing.html 3.
-ASF Incubator Release Votes Guidelines: https://issues.apache.org/jira/browse/LEGAL-469

 !!!warning
     All scripts on this page should be run in your local Sedona Git repo under master branch via a single script file.